ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 "PolicyOverride" feature of the aggregate report defined in [@!I-D.ietf-dmarc-aggregate-reporting].

-Final handling of a message is always a matter of local policy.
+The final handling of a message is always a matter of local policy.
-An operator that wishes to favor DMARC policy over SPF policy, for example, will disregard the SPF policy, since enacting an SPF-determined rejection prevents evaluation of DKIM; DKIM might otherwise pass, satisfying the DMARC evaluation.
+An operator that wishes to favor DMARC policy over SPF policy, for example, will disregard the SPF policy since enacting an SPF-determined rejection prevents evaluation of DKIM; DKIM might otherwise pass, satisfying the DMARC evaluation.
 There is a trade-off to doing so, namely acceptance and processing of the entire message body in exchange for the enhanced protection DMARC provides.